Ritalin: ADHD Medication Uses, Dosage, and Side Effects

-Is there any difference in Ritalin and the generic methylphenidate?
+Is there any difference between Ritalin and the generic methylphenidate?

 Some side effects may go away during treatment as your body adjusts to the medicine.
 However, check with your doctor if any of the following side effects continue or are bothersome: